Can albino people dye their hair? Mystery solved!

 You can find out more bout henna hair dyes and how they work in Henna hair dye | Everything you need to know.
 Good luck!

 With over two decades of passionate hair dyeing experience, I've experimented with nearly every shade imaginable.
 My journey began long before blogging; as an award-winning copywriter in London and New York, I shaped narratives for iconic brands.
-However, when friends sought advice during Covid for at-home hair dyeing, I realized my true calling.
-Beyond being your hair color expert, I'm a mom of two girls, wife to artist Tony, and an avid soccer player.
-Win me over with a plate of sushi anytime!
+However, when friends sought advice during lockdown for at-home hair dyeing, I realized my true calling.
+Beyond being your hair color expert, I'm a mom of two girls, wife to artist Tony, and an avid soccer player!